-Heat by conduction takes place when two objects are in direct contact and temperature of one is higher than the other.
-The temperature tends to equalize that’s the reason the heat conduction consists of the transfer of kinetic energy from warmer medium to a cooler one.
-The heat is denoted by Q. Specific heat capacity is the amount of heat energy required to raise the temperature of a substance per unit of mass
+Heat by conduction takes place when two objects are in direct contact and the temperature of one is higher than the other.
+The temperature tends to equalize that’s the reason the heat conduction consists of the transfer of kinetic energy from a warmer medium to a cooler one.
+The heat is denoted by Q. Specific heat capacity is the amount of heat energy required to raise the temperature of a substance per unit of mass.

 The Specific Heat formula is given as

-m = mass of the body,
+- m is the mass of the body

-Δ T is the temperature difference.
+- Δ T is the temperature difference

-Heat formula can be applied to find the heat transfer, mass, specific heat or temperature difference.
+Heat formula can be applied to find the heat transfer, mass, specific heat, or temperature difference.

 Heat is expressed in Joules (J).